-Whether you're male, female, non-binary, transgender, gay, straight, young or old, here are the Top 3 skincare brands to wave your flag of inclusivity for all.
+Whether you're male, female, Nonbinary, transgender, gay, straight, young or old, here are the Top 3 Nonbinary skincare brands to wave your flag of inclusivity for all.

-Even if the brand is primarly aimed for men the founder says that War Paint's "Aims to push the boundaries of gender politics in the beauty market, offering gender-fluid makeup made in UK."
+Even if the brand is primarily aimed for men the founder says that War Paint's "Aims to push the boundaries of gender politics in the beauty market, offering Nonbinary makeup made in the UK."

-Bridging the gap between the Asian & Western beauty market, Founder Ross Bey wanted to create a range of non-binary skincare that could be fun for everyone to use.
+Bridging the gap between the Asian & Western beauty market, founder wanted to create a range of Nonbinary skincare that could be fun for everyone to use.

 " We all want to be excited when using a beauty product.
-Whether you're a straight male, a Trans female or anyone in-between.
-We just want to have fun and thats why I came up with Corpore Sanctum to allow everyone to liven up their's skincare routine."
+Whether you're a straight male, a Trans female, or anyone other modern unicorns.
+We just want to have fun and that's why I came up with Corpore Sanctum to allow everyone to liven up their's skincare routine."

-Priced as low as £5.99 all skincare products are Organic and Vegan.
-The brand also donates 5% to charities including WWF, LGBT Foundation and more.
+Priced as low as £5.99 all Nonbinary skincare products are Organic and Vegan.
+This Nonbinary brand also donates 5% to charities including WWF, LGBT Foundation, and more.